The Tin Drum-1979

 As an LGBTQ presence, one is only hinted at.

 When Kristoff befriends Ryder over their love of reindeer, Ryder admits he knows nothing about girls.
 Mention must be made of Elsa’s barbie doll-like appearance with her bright blue eyes and long blonde hair.
-Does she have to look that stunning?
-Might impressionable girls get the idea that looks are most important?

 Let’s hope not.

-The best parts of the film are the musical numbers, which feel increased from the first Frozen.
+The best parts of the film are the musical numbers, which feel more enhanced than those in the first Frozen.
 Using the same song composers, the tunes feel slightly less poppy.
 The most emotional number is “Into the Unknown”, which possesses a mysterious quality and powerful, compelling lyrics.

 Its message is to go for it, which can be interpreted as conquering fears or trying something new.
 The sound is anthem-like and superior to “Let it Go”.

-Frozen II (2019) is a predictable, fun affair ensconced with Scandinavian trimmings with mountains, fjords, and gorgeous landscape providing the necessary cold-weather aspects and magical quality.
-The visuals are lavish, bright, and sophisticated.
+Frozen II (2019) is a predictable yet fun affair, infused with Scandinavian elements, featuring mountains, fjords, and a gorgeous landscape that provides the necessary cold-weather ambiance and magical quality.

 Part II is a slightly more mature affair but on par with Frozen and wisely targets the right audience.
-Tastes change, so if Part III is made filmmakers might want to think of a deeper plot or subsequent tidbits to retain interest.
+Tastes change, so if Part III is made, filmmakers might want to consider a deeper plot or additional details to maintain interest.

 Oscar Nominations: Best Original Song-“Into the Unknown”